shrewdacumen/shortly-app-by-sungwook/README.md

 ## Further improvements conceived in the design but not being attempted:
-  1. I didn’t make multiple URLSessions for multi-threaded inputs.
-Even if this will improve user experience but I thought that the code challenge does not want such things.
-It is over-engineering for code challenge.
-If this is an actual work I may have to add the feature.
-     I am sure that my expertise in Combine and Dispatch (GCD) or multi-threaded design/programming will help improve the user experience.

-    - What you will see by this improvement: instant typings of multiple urls without having to wait for getting the shortcode from the slow SHRTCODE server.

-  2. I found some performance issue on `LowerCellInputView` but I just postponed it: I got a 2nd jab of Corona vaccine these days.
+  1. I found some performance issue on `LowerCellInputView` but I just postponed it: I got a 2nd jab of Corona vaccine these days.
 I feel so tired.
   However, the performance of the current version is relatively good.
 I tried to improve readibility which I may postpone.

-  3. Additional error code handling and improve the performance URLSession and SwiftUI elements:
+  2. Additional error code handling and improve the performance URLSession and SwiftUI elements:
     I programmed the fundamentals in `Enum_SHRTCODE_ErrorCode`, `errorReasonREST`, `Enum_HttpStatusCode` but not utilized them all.
     Because both that SHRTCODE doesn't follow REST dissertation standard and that I don't want to add arbitrarily again add new SwiftUI element to display all 10 error codes from SHRTCODE.
 Partly because I internally check the validity of the URL by validateUrl() of String extension.